 Please notify me if you want to bring a third person, even if it is an infant.
-There is an additional charge of $10 per day.
+There is an additional charge of $5 per person per day.
 I can provide an airbed, but you would have to set it up and then dismantle it.

 Please refrain from smoking, excessive drinking, drugs, loud noises and strong-smelling perfumes during your stay in this peaceful, meditative setting.
 No parties or loud noises, especially after 9 pm.
 No pets, please.

 When you leave, I'd appreciate if you would leave the Studio more-or-less the way you found it— please wash your dishes and take all your food (or at least talk to me about any food you might want to leave).
 It would be great if you would strip the bed.